-Direct portfolios have been aggregated by originator and servicer Percentage of total investment assets of the Group (investment assets calculated as the carrying balance of all credit assets at amortised cost, credit assets held at fair value through profit or loss and equity investments held at fair value through profit or loss).
+(1) Direct portfolios have been aggregated by originator and servicer

+(2) Percentage of total investment assets of the Group (investment assets calculated as the carrying balance of all credit assets at amortised cost, credit assets held at fair value through profit or loss).

-As at 31 December 2020 the value of the top 10 assets totalled £359.2 million (2019: £231.5 million) which equated to 63.2 per cent (2019: 39.3 per cent) of investment assets (investment assets calculated as the carrying balance of all credit assets at amortised cost and credit and equity investments held at fair value through profit or loss).
+As at 31 December 2021 the value of the top 10 assets totalled £403.0 million (2020: £359.2 million) which equated to 65.5 percent (2020: 63.2 percent) of investment assets (investment assets calculated as the carrying balance of all credit assets at amortised cost and credit and equity investments held at fair value through profit or loss).